Good morning my Minette

 Get them out of their comfort zone and help them to gain the necessary experiences while still at home.
 Make it an adventure.
 They will always be grateful for all the life skills you have taught them.

-As a parent, you only have 18 years to lay the foundation of your future.
+As a parent, you only have 18 years to lay the foundation for your future.
 The first five years are the most important to build character and the rest falls into the streetwise category.

 Help them to build a strong steadfast character and personality for a happy and successful life.
 Listen to what they want and then guide and assist the best you can.